aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

  - `scheduler` : agents are activated at random (`Schedulers.randomly`);
  - `rng` : stores a seeded random number generator to be used in the model.

-The model is ran for an initial warm-up period (determined by `warm_up_t`) and then the outputs are recorded for the next 10,000 time steps and used for analysis.
+After an initialization period `initialization_t`, the model undergoes warm-up period `warm_up_t` and then the outputs are recorded for the next `recorded_t` time steps and used for analysis.

 #### Initializing Agents